Asc2011/Multi-step-LRU/README.md

 ### Compile-Options

 - `-d:multi --mm:atomicArc` enables threading-support. `atomicArc` **must** be set.
 - `-d:increaseCacheUsage` activates a usage optimization not found in H. Inoues paper.
 It does not allow for 'gaps' to appear inside vector-segments.
-Gapsmight occur when elements are deleted/zeroed from the cache.
+Gaps might occur when a member is deleted from the cache via `.delete( key )`.
 See remarks and example in `./src/sizeOptimization.include.nim` to understand the idea behind it.
 - `-d:debug` produces detailed step-by-step debug-infos.
 - `-d:profile` produces a detailed measurement of operations on the `Cache[K,V]`.